DephyInc/Controls_Technical_Interview/Part_2/README.txt

 users and movements.

-With all this information you start brainstorming ways to recreate those ankle torques on the ExoBoot and you have a lot of questions: Based on this dataset, when do our users prefer to get peak ankle torque?
+With all this information you start brainstorming ways to recreate those ankle torques on the ExoBoot and you have a lot of questions: Based on this dataset, how might we calculate how much ankle torque our user's prefer during each part of their step?
 Can we use gait phase (when the foot is on the ground vs when it isn’t) to understand how/when to go from zero torque to peak torque?
 Can we predict when users are going uphill and use that to understand how/when/what the peak torque should be?
 Can we detect when a user is not walking so that we make sure the exo doesn’t hinder those movements?

 You know you can’t prototype solutions for all your questions, but want to see if you can address one of them and show your team a quick proof of concept so you can decide how to move forward